 Unmarried Men in China and the Bride Shortage

-Ninety percent of all unmarried people between 28 and 49 are male.
-Many are stigmatized as “bare branches that don’t bear fruit.”
-According to an article in the Global Times, China’s National Population and Family Planning Commission has found that problems such as forced prostitution, abductions and trafficking of women and childrest are highest in places where the sex ratio is skewed against men.
+According to a 2012 report by the All-China Women's Federation, 90 percent of all unmarried people between 28 and 49 in some place in China are male.
+According to an article in the Global Times, China’s National Population and Family Planning Commission has found that problems such as forced prostitution, abductions and trafficking of women and children are highest in places where the sex ratio is skewed against men.

-Effects of the Bride Shortage and Competitive Economy on the Chinese Male
+Impact of Bride Shortage and Competitive Economy on the Chinese Male

 Roseann Lake wrote in Foreign Policy: “Berlin Fang, a columnist, literary translator, and associate director at the North Institute for Teaching and Learning at Oklahoma Christian University, argues that the demands of the marriage market and China's relatively new market economy are so heavy that "Chinese men have lost the ability to be average."
 Like Zhang, he recalls the days of the danwei with bittersweet nostalgia, as a time when people weren't so quick to size each other up in terms of their market value.
 There was a certain comfort and ease to being average, one that has become extinct, given the extreme competition to be one of the "haves."
 In such a densely populated country, Fang insists that "average is the new mediocre."
 [Source: Roseann Lake, Foreign Policy, September 28, 2012]

 “The distinction between "average" and "mediocre" is one that has been ticking on the Chinese national psyche, as indicated by one of the questions on last year's gaokao, China's notorious college entrance exam: “Please write on the theme of refusing to be mediocre and accepting to be average.
 People cannot be mediocre.
 Mediocrity means no creation, no development, no progress.
 Living in this world, we should not be mediocre.
 We should have principles, insights, and persistence.
 Write 800 words in any genre except poetry.”